For information about dscout's compliance with GDPR and other steps we take to ensure data security and privacy, visit this page in our Help Center.

 We share information about Missions to potential Scouts.

-(d) Sharing for Administrative and Legal Reasons
+(e) Administrative and Legal Reasons

 We may access, use, preserve, transfer and disclose your information including disclosure to third parties: (i) to satisfy any applicable law, regulation, subpoenas, governmental requests or legal process if in our good faith opinion such is required or permitted by law, including to meet national security or law enforcement requirements; (ii) to protect and/or defend our agreements with our Users and our policies, including investigation of potential violations thereof; (iii) to protect the safety, rights, property or security of the Platform, dscout or any third party; and/or (iv) to detect, prevent or otherwise address fraud, security or technical issues.
 Such disclosures may be carried out without notice to you.

-(e) Sharing for Business Transfer
+(f) Business Transfer

-We may share your Information with our parent, subsidiaries and affiliates for internal reasons.
+We may disclose your Information to our parent, subsidiaries and affiliates for internal reasons.
 We also reserve the right to disclose and transfer all such Information: (i) to a subsequent owner, co-owner or operator of the Platform or applicable database; or (ii) in connection with a corporate merger, consolidation, restructuring, the sale of substantially all of our equity and/or assets or other corporate change, including, during the course of any due diligence process.

-(f) Sharing of User-Generated Content
+(g) User-Generated Content

 The Platform may permit Researchers to submit ideas, photographs, videos, writings, pictures, data, questions, comments, suggestions or other feedback in a forum available to the public; this information will become publicly available. dscout is not responsible for the use or misuse of any such content.